 - Travel Nursing vs. Per Diem Nursing: Which Pays More?

-- Interested in Travel Nursing?
+- Ready To Take on Travel Nursing?
 Trusted Nurse Staffing Can Help You Find the Perfect Position

 Travel Nurse vs. Per Diem Nurse: What’s the Difference?

-Travel nursing and per diem nursing are both nursing positions outside the traditional registered nurse (RN) role.
+Travel nursing and per diem nursing are both nursing positions outside of the traditional registered nurse (RN) roles.